aryan55254/Nexus/README.md

 ### 2\.
 Load Test (1,000+ Clients)

-The `node-test` directory contains a script to simulate concurrent users.
+The `nexus_test` directory contains a script to simulate concurrent users.

-1. Inside `test.js`, change the `NUM_CLIENTS` constant to `1000`.
-2. Navigate to the test directory:
+1. Navigate to the test directory:
     ```bash
-    cd node-test
+    cd nexus_test
     ```
-3. Install the `ws` library:
+2. Install the dependencies:
     ```bash
-    npm install ws
+    npm install
     ```
-4. Run the test script (while your C++ server is running):
+3. Run the test script (while your C++ server is running):
     ```bash
     node test.js
     ```
-5. Observe the console output as your server handles the 17k msg/s load.
+4. Observe the console output as your server handles the 17k msg/s(expect 11k - 12k average highest it went was 17k on my computer) load.